discindo/newscatcheR/README.md

 Sys.sleep(3)
 get_headlines("ycombinator.com")
 #> GET request successful.
 Parsing...
 #>                                                            feed_entries$item_title
-#> 1                                                        Wt – C++ Web Toolkit
+#> 1               NSO group iPhone zero-click, zero-day exploit captured in the wild
-#> 2                              The Future of Online Identity Is Decentralized
+#> 2  China's ancient water pipe networks show no evidence of a centralized authority
-#> 3                                        Apple Silicon: The Passing of Wintel
+#> 3                                                         Unpacking Elixir: Syntax
-#> 4                           Robot Game: Comparing 6502 C, Assembly, and Forth
+#> 4                                                           How Query Engines Work
-#> 5                           SAS Rescue 3 Trapped British Diplomats in Albania
+#> 5                             The Servo project is joining Linux Foundation Europe
-#> 6                                   Do not remain nameless to yourself (1966)
+#> 6                                                        My Node.js is a bit Rusty
-#> 7                                 Show HN: Sed to C translator written in sed
+#> 7                       Show HN: HackYourNews – AI summaries of the top HN stories
-#> 8                 Rust for JavaScript Developers – Pattern Matching and Enums
+#> 8                             I rode with an ice road trucker to the Arctic Circle
-#> 9                              Candy Land Was Invented for Polio Wards (2019)
+#> 9                                                             My speed cubing page
-#> 10                   Cockroachdb/copyist: Mocking an SQL database in Go tests
+#> 10                                                                The Silver Thief
-#> 11              A gentle introduction to HDBSCAN and density-based clustering
+#> 11                                 LLMs, RAG, and the missing storage layer for AI
-#> 12  Underwater caves in Mexico preserve one of the world’s oldest ochre mines
+#> 12         John McCarthy’s collection of numerical facts for use in elisp programs
-#> 13   Sirum (YC W15 Nonprofit) hiring back end engineer to automate a pharmacy
+#> 13                 Buffalo buffalo Buffalo buffalo buffalo buffalo Buffalo buffalo
-#> 14                        Digital Audio on VHS – The Technics SV-P100 [video]
+#> 14                       We built an AI-powered Magic the Gathering card generator
-#> 15 Lava tubes may be havens for ancient alien life and future human explorers
+#> 15                                                A BERT for laptops, from scratch
-#> 16                               The company that sells lost airplane luggage
+#> 16                                                                        Lean 4.0
-#> 17           Sandboxie-Plus – a fork of Sandboxie with improved functionality
+#> 17                            North Korean campaign targeting security researchers
-#> 18          Show HN: Learnawesome.org – Open-source learning map for humanity
+#> 18                                                        What's new in Emacs 29.1
-#> 19                                               MariaDB Temporal Data Tables
+#> 19          Federated benchmarking of medical artificial intelligence with MedPerf
-#> 20                                                         Just Too Efficient
+#> 20                                                             London Street Trees
-#> 21                                                 Ruby lib/irb/easter-egg.rb
+#> 21                                 Animations From First Principles (in 5 minutes)
-#> 22                                                               Tour of Rust
+#> 22                                      Cthulhu.jl – show type-inferred Julia code
-#> 23                         Building a self-updating profile README for GitHub
+#> 23                               Accidental Empires, Chapter 11 – Font Wars (1992)
-#> 24                                          Linux kernel in-tree Rust support
+#> 24                           Deciphering Mary Stuart’s lost letters from 1578-1584
-#> 25                     US citizens warned they face arbitrary arrest in China
+#> 25              Chrome now tracks users and shares a “topic” list with advertisers
-#> 26                                                      Dealing with Insomnia
+#> 26                     NaNofuzz: A Usable Tool for Automatic Test Generation [pdf]
-#> 27                   An F-22 test pilot on the Raptor's flight control system
+#> 27                                         A successful Git branching model (2010)
-#> 28                                                   How to Understand Things
+#> 28                                        Are any words the same in all languages?
-#> 29                                                      The Polymath Playbook
+#> 29                                  Mullvad on Tailscale: Privately browse the web
-#> 30                Moving from Siloed Organizations to Distributed Individuals
+#> 30                                               Why isn't chess popular in Japan?
 ```

 `describe_url(website)` returns the topics of a given web site.